-Lee A. Fleisher, MD, Chair Anesthesiology & Critical Care
+Lee A. Fleisher, MD - Chair of Anesthesiology & Critical Care

 Dr Fleisher is the Robert D. Dripps Professor and Chair of Anesthesiology and Critical Care and Professor of Medicine at the University of Pennsylvania School of Medicine.
 He received his undergraduate degree from the University of Pennsylvania and his medical degree from the State University of New York at Stony Brook, from which he received the Distinguished Alumni Award in 2011.
 He completed his anesthesiology residency at Yale University and was on the faculty at Yale and Johns Hopkins University prior to returning to the University of Pennsylvania.